Leah Cook, PhD

 James Talmadge, PhD

 Basic/translational research studies are focused on host-tumor interactions during tumor progression, metastasis and cytoreductive therapy.
 We have focused on the effect of mammary tumor growth on the expansion and trafficking of MDSCs, and strategies to control proliferation and function, including molecular therapeutics.
-Our current focus is on dietary regulation in a collaboration with Drs.
-John G. Sharp, Genetics Cell Biology & Anatomy; Geoffrey Thiele, Internal Medicine; Timothy R. McGuire, Pharmacy; Leah Cook, Pathology/Microbiology; Paul Black, Dept. of Biochemistry UNL; and Concetta C. DiRusso, Dept. of Nutrition UNL.
+Our current focus is on dietary regulation in a collaboration with the Department of Genetics Cell Biology & Anatomy; Geoffrey Thiele, Internal Medicine; Timothy R. McGuire, Pharmacy; Leah Cook, Pathology/Microbiology; Paul Black, Dept. of Biochemistry UNL; and Concetta C. DiRusso, Dept. of Nutrition UNL.
 This collaboration builds on the observation that omega 3 and omega 6 poly unsaturated fatty acids (PUFA) regulate inflammation.
 Our studies have uniquely separated obesity from dietary PUFA using isocaloric and isolipidic diets.
 Our original studies reported PUFA regulation of hepatic and mammary gland histopathology that has been extended to assess the impact of dietary PUFA regulation of mammary tumor growth and metastasis.
 Perhaps the most exciting observation is the impact of omega 6 PUFA on accelerating tumor induction, growth and metastasis, including sites of metastasis that are depressed by omega 3 PUFA intervention.
 Dietary omega 6 PUFA not only increases pulmonary and hepatic metastases but also results in cardiac, contralateral mammary gland, ovarian and bone metastases (Figure 2).
 The latter is

 notable, as our metastasis model of orthrotropic primary tumors and spontaneous metastases to bone is unique, providing an ideal approach to study osseous metastasis.
 The overwhelming majority of bone metastasis studies uses models of artificial bone metastasis, via left ventricle injection or direct injection into or onto bones.
 Thus, in contrast to these approaches, our experimental approach incorporates all of the steps in the process of metastasis.
 The impetus for the studies into bone metastasis came from the observation of postural paralysis in tumor bearing mice on the omega 6 diets.
 In addition to Our studies to date have included gross, histologic and quantitative immunohistochemistry (IHC) analysis targeting neutrophils, macrophages, and T-cells, as well as proliferation and apoptosis.
 Mechanistic analysis has come from metabolomic, qRT-PCR and Western blots providing insight, not only in metastasis including osseous metastasis, but also prevention and interventional studies for neoplasia.histopathologic and immunohistochemical analysis, we have undertaken micro CT analysis that has revealed extensive decalcification (Figure 3).
 In association with the decalcification, we have observed spontaneous fractures (resulting in posterior paralysis) and callus formation.
 Dr. Talmadge's research is also listed under Transplantation Immunology.